Hiking in the Enchantments, Alpine Lakes Wilderness, Washington

 Permits are required for overnight travel within the Enchantments from May 15- October 31.

-Permit applications can be accessed through Recreation.gov here.
-Be aware of the timelines and dates for applications, they’re super important!
+Permit applications can be submitted at Recreation.gov.
+Be aware of the timelines and dates for applications, they’re super important and you don’t want to miss the annual application.

 There are three ways to obtain overnight travel permits for the Enchantments:

 - Apply during the initial lottery round for permits at Recreation.gov.
-Application period is open February 15-March 3.
+The application period is open from February 15-March 3.
 If you are selected for permits, you will be notified and need to claim these permits between March 13-March 31.

 - There are also a small amount of daily walk-up permits at the Ranger Station in Leavenworth.
 Daily permit drawings take place by 7:45 a.m.